We have information you must know before you buy the Sephia.

 The suspension, with MacPherson struts in front and a multi-link design in back, incorporates front and rear stabilizer bars to check the body roll.
 Installing sway bars in this economy class of compact sedans may be unusual but they're a welcome addition because they allow Sephia to handle the curves with confidence and comfort.

-Brakes are conventional with front discs and rear drums linked to power assistance, although engine-speed variable assistance comes with the LS upgrade.
+Brakes are conventional with front discs and rear drums linked to power assistance.
 ABS may be added to LS models for $800.

 Power for Sephia comes from an iron-block engine originally developed by Mazda, which once owned a piece of Kia.
-The plant, now produced by Kia in Korea, delivers more horsepower than Civic and Corolla as well as most other compacts in this class, with lively acceleration in lower gears.
-However, fuel economy figures for Sephia's engine do not score nearly as high as the Honda or Toyota.
+The engine, now produced by Kia in Korea, delivers more horsepower than most other compacts in this class, with lively acceleration in lower gears.
+However, fuel economy figures for Sephia's engine do not score nearly as high as the competition.

 A manual five-speed gearbox is the standard transmission and shifts easily through a short-throw stick.
-The electronically controlled four-speed automatic is available for $975 at every trim level but saps some of the engine's bonus power points.
+The electronically controlled four-speed automatic is available but saps some of the engine's bonus power points.

 However, even the top Sephia with additional power equipment and comfort features carries the cachet of a bargain when measured against competitor compacts.
 The Koreans have obviously figured out how to develop and build a nice Japanese-style compact sedan without the mark-up inherent with Japanese pricing.
-The fact that these new models lock out vibrations and noise makes Sephia an even better selection this year.
+The fact that these models lock out vibrations and noise makes Sephia an even better selection.